Lying, cheating, stealing, manipulation, bullying, abuse, isolation, rejection, divorce …

 Why Are Relationships So Hard, Frustrating and Painful?

 I will be the first one to admit that I haven’t been the perfect romantic partner (who has?).
-I have lied, nagged, rejected, manipulated, and isolated myself many times in the past to my own detriment and to Sols.
+I have lied, nagged, rejected, manipulated, and isolated myself many times in the past to my own detriment and to Mateos.
 The only difference is that I have stepped up and admitted my wrongdoing.
 I have adopted an iron-willed determination to resolve this type of destructive behavior and have actively sought to learn from my mistakes for my own self-growth and also for the health of my relationship.

 I’m not perfect – neither are you, and neither is your partner – which is why I recommend reading through the list below with an open mind.
 It’s easy to point the finger of blame at your partner for creating all the problems, but it is much harder to be honest with yourself and accept responsibility as well.